 Dear Sir S.!

 Thank you for your response.
-If I wanted to be brief as Karol Sidon, I would answer a short no. But I decided, despite the shortness of your query, to make this answer a little longer, because the echoes like yours come from time to time .
+If I wanted to be brief as Karol Sidon, I would answer him briefly "no".
+But I decided, despite the shortness of your query, to make this answer a little longer, because the echoes like yours come from time to time .
 For those who are here for the first time, I add that we are not addressing the issue of the effectiveness of ginseng as such - it has been scientifically resolved 50 years ago (look for "ginseng" in Medline ) and it is only now refined.

 Ginseng probably is using correctly

 Do not tell if you are taking ginseng for 5 days or 50 days .
-If you eat 5 slices of 6-year-old red ginseng daily, the active ingredients contained in it after purification and crystallization have a weight of almost 1 whole slices.
+If you eat 5 slices of 6-year-old red ginseng every day, the active ingredients contained in it should be cleaned and crystallized and weighing nearly 1 whole slices.
 This is a long-term benefit, whether you are suffering from cardiovascular , immune or nervous effects.
 Numerical expression will offer the ginseng dosing calculator over time for specific effects , but this is only in the functional design phase, for unusable practice.

 If you are only taking ginseng for feelings, you may be disappointed